How to Fit Guttering and Down Pipes

 Step 5

-Work from the outlet towards the drain and fit the first piece of downpipe.
-If you need to add an additional piece of downpipe, join the two parts with a downpipe pipe socket and clip.
+Work from the outlet downwards towards the drain and fit the first section of downpipe.
+If you need to add another piece of downpipe, join the two pieces together with a downpipe pipe socket and clip.

 fit guttering and downpipes step 15

-To allow for expansion, leave a 10mm between the end of the pipe and the bottom of the pipe socket.
-Then, attach a pipe clip over the joint.
+For plastic pipes, leave a 10mm gap between the end of the pipe and the bottom of the socket to allow for expansion.
+Then, secure a pipe clip over the joint.
+When it comes to metal guttering and down pipes, refer to manufacturer’s guidelines.

 Step 6